 Behavior prohibited under this Policy may also be prohibited under the Policy Against Discrimination, Discriminatory Harassment, and Retaliation.
-In terms of reports of discrimination, discriminatory harassment, or retaliation, any trustee, administrator, department chair, program coordinator, manager or supervisor who has knowledge of or receives such a report from a student or other member of the University community is obligated to report the information to the EO Officer or Title IX Coordinator as soon as the employee becomes aware of it.
-Likewise, any member of the campus community is encouraged to report to the EO Officer or the Title IX Coordinator any conduct of which they have direct knowledge and which they in good faith believe constitutes discrimination, discriminatory harassment, or retaliation.
-Any member of the University community who has a question about their reporting responsibilities should contact the Title IX Coordinator or EO Officer.
+In terms of reports of discrimination, discriminatory harassment, or retaliation, any trustee, administrator, department chair, program coordinator, manager or supervisor who has knowledge of or receives such a report from a student or other member of the University community is obligated to report the information to the Equal Opportunity Office or Title IX Coordinator as soon as the employee becomes aware of it.
+Likewise, any member of the campus community is encouraged to report to the Equal Opportunity Office or the Title IX Coordinator any conduct of which they have direct knowledge and which they in good faith believe constitutes discrimination, discriminatory harassment, or retaliation.
+Any member of the University community who has a question about their reporting responsibilities should contact the Title IX Coordinator or the Equal Opportunity Office.